amayra/dingleberry-os/README.rst

 problems like needing to deassert level-triggered interrupts on shared interrupt lines.

+Microkernels also were connected to distributed systems.
+Scientists thought we'd have a single OS distributed over multiple network connected computers.
+One idea was that a distributed OS is really the same as a microkernel OS, just that network separation is a slightly more radical form of process separation.
+I think we can safely declare these ideas as failed.
+Nowadays, distributed computing means that you can run a bitcoin miner in an unsuspecting user's browser.

 One of the wildest claims of the microkernel hype was that a single system could provide multiple OS "personalities".
 So you could run OS/2 (hey it was relevant back then) and Unix on the same microkernel, simply because you could implement